LalatenduMohanty/chess-pgn-recorder/DESIGN_DOC.md

    c.
 Prompt for game result (1-0, 0-1, 1/2-1/2, *)
    d.
 Ask: "Would you like to preview the PGN file? (y/n)"
    e.
 If yes, display complete PGN content with borders
    f.
-Ask: "Would you like to edit any move? (y/n)"
+Ask: "Would you like to edit moves or add more moves? (y/n)"
    g.
 If yes:
       - Show numbered list of all moves
-      - Prompt: "Enter move number to edit (or 'done' to finish):"
+      - Prompt: "Enter move number to edit (1-N), 'add' to add more moves, or 'done' to finish:"
+      - If user enters a number:
-      - Allow user to re-enter specific move
+        * Allow user to re-enter specific move
-      - Validate new move
+        * Validate new move
-      - Update move in list
+        * Update move in list
+      - If user enters 'add':
+        * Enter move addition mode
+        * Continue from last move number
+        * Support all move entry commands (help, show, preview, legal, undo)
+        * Return to edit menu when done
-      - Show preview again
+      - Show updated moves after each change
       - Repeat until user types 'done'
+      - Show final PGN preview
    h.
 Generate filename: white_black_date_round.pgn
    i.
 Save PGN file
    j.
 Display success message with filename